Angola's main opposition party challenges election results - letter | Politics

 Angola's main opposition party has submitted a legal complaint challenging the electoral commission's finding that the governing party won last week's election, a letter seen by Reuters shows.
 In a separate statement on Tuesday, the opposition party, the National Union for the Total Independence of Angola (UNITA), said it would file a complaint that would have the effect of suspending the declaration of results of the vote.

-UNITA, its longtime opponent, got 43.95%, its best result ever, according to the commission.
+Just over 51% of voters had supported the ex-Marxist MPLA, it said.
+UNITA, its longtime opponent and former civil war enemy, took about 44%, its best result ever, according to the commission.
 UNITA's letter says the party's representative at the commission "was not granted the right to record in the result sheet his complaint about the electoral results".

-The leader of UNITA, Adalberto Costa Junior, has repeatedly said in the past few days that he does not recognise the results of the vote and that complaints have been filed.
+UNITA leader Adalberto Costa Junior has repeatedly said in the past few days that he does not recognise the results of the vote and that complaints have been filed.
 "UNITA reiterates that it will not recognise the results announced by the National Electoral Commission until the complaints already in its possession are resolved," the party said in its Tuesday statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)